wonsunahn/CS1632_MonkeySim/README.md

 forced to use Java reflection to force reset that number.

 1. Note how I used real objects instead of mocked objects, even for external classes when I initialized the test fixture.
-You may ask: isn't this against all we learned about unit testing?
-Are we not de facto testing large parts of the system beyond the unit by not mocking and stubbing?
-Yes, absolutely!
-In fact, I made the conscious choice of doing integration testing instead of unit testing for the pinning tests.
+I made the conscious choice of doing integration testing instead of unit testing for the pinning tests.
 This is often done when you receive legacy code without any unit testing infrastructure.
 Rather than look for "seams" in the code to construct unit tests and emulating behavior of mocked objects, which is time consuming, end-to-end systems tests are slapped on for the purposes of pinning down existing behavior, which is much easier.
 Eventually, unit pinning tests are added into the mix, by finding seams or potentially modifying the code to create seams using dependency injection and other techniques.
 But when code modification is performed, it is done under the cover of systems pinning tests so any divergence in system behavior would be detected.

     For Deliverable 4, I will ask **you** to write pinning tests yourself.
 And for these pinning tests, I'm going to ask you to write unit pinning tests.